micke-a/brevo-java/docs/EcommerceApi.md

 //partnerKey.setApiKeyPrefix("Token");

 EcommerceApi apiInstance = new EcommerceApi();
-Object conversionSource = null; // Object | The Brevo campaign type for which data will be retrieved Object conversionSourceId = null; // Object | The Brevo campaign id for which data will be retrieved try {
+String conversionSource = "conversionSource_example"; // String | The Brevo campaign or automation workflow type for which data will be retrieved
+String conversionSourceId = "conversionSourceId_example"; // String | The Brevo campaign or automation workflow id for which data will be retrieved try {
-    apiInstance.ecommerceAttributionProductsConversionSourceConversionSourceIdGet(conversionSource, conversionSourceId);
+    InlineResponse2008 result = apiInstance.ecommerceAttributionProductsConversionSourceConversionSourceIdGet(conversionSource, conversionSourceId);
+    System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling EcommerceApi#ecommerceAttributionProductsConversionSourceConversionSourceIdGet");
     e.printStackTrace();